Farhad Farzbod

 Acoustic Metamaterials

-Our work in acoustic metamaterials focuses on periodic structures whose wave propagation behavior is governed not only by the characteristics of individual unit cells but also by their spatial arrangement and interactions.
-These engineered materials exhibit remarkable properties such as band gaps, negative effective parameters, and directional sound transmission.
-Such characteristics make them excellent candidates for advanced acoustic filters and devices capable of sound steering and beam focusing.
+Our research on acoustic metamaterials centers on periodic structures, where wave propagation is influenced not only by the properties of individual unit cells but also by their spatial arrangement and intercellular interactions.
+These materials exhibit unique behaviors such as band gaps, negative effective mass or modulus, and directional sound transmission.
+Such characteristics make them promising candidates for advanced acoustic applications, including high-performance filters and devices for sound steering and beam focusing.

 Mechatronics: Novel Electromechanical Actuators

-We are actively developing innovative actuation technologies using soft materials and liquid metals.
-Our group has designed and prototyped actuators for valveless pumping systems, omnidirectional acoustic sources, and breathing-mode motors.
-These efforts have resulted in peer-reviewed publications in ASME Journal and ASME Conference Proceedings.
-The valveless pump, in particular, has significant promise for biomedical and microfluidic applications due to its scalability and minimal mechanical complexity.
+Our group is advancing novel actuation technologies based on soft materials and liquid metals.
+We have designed and prototyped a range of actuators, including valveless pumping systems, omnidirectional acoustic emitters, and breathing-mode motors.
+These developments have led to peer-reviewed publications in the ASME Journal and Conference Proceedings.
+The valveless pump, in particular, holds strong potential for biomedical and microfluidic applications due to its scalable architecture and minimal mechanical complexity.

-Another thrust of our research involves high-bandwidth, low-loss electroactive polymers (EAPs), including polymer composites with graphene layers.
-This interdisciplinary project spans collaborations across the Departments of Civil, Chemical, and Mechanical Engineering, aiming to advance actuator performance for use in robotics, adaptive structures, and soft systems.
+A parallel line of research focuses on high-bandwidth, low-loss electroactive polymers (EAPs), including graphene-enhanced polymer composites.
+This interdisciplinary effort, in collaboration with the Departments of Civil, Chemical, and Mechanical Engineering, aims to improve actuator performance for applications in robotics, adaptive structures, and soft-matter systems.

 Material Characterization Using Resonant Ultrasound Spectroscopy

-Resonant Ultrasound Spectroscopy (RUS) is a non-destructive technique used to determine the elastic and anelastic properties of materials by analyzing their natural resonance frequencies.
-RUS is particularly well-suited for characterizing anisotropic materials and has shown great potential for high-precision measurement of elastic moduli in monocrystalline and polycrystalline solids.
+Resonant Ultrasound Spectroscopy (RUS) is a non-destructive technique for determining the elastic and anelastic properties of materials by analyzing their natural resonance frequencies.
+It is especially effective for characterizing anisotropic materials and offers high precision in measuring elastic moduli in both monocrystalline and polycrystalline solids.

-Despite its advantages, challenges remain—particularly in sensitivity and parameter identifiability for certain materials.
-We are working to address these limitations to enable more reliable property extraction, especially for applications involving advanced ceramics and ultrahigh-temperature materials.
-These materials are critical in aerospace and energy systems, including hypersonic vehicles, re-entry systems, and gas turbines.
-Accurate material characterization is essential for implementing digital twin technology in these domains, enabling virtual inspection, life prediction, and part-specific performance modeling.
+Despite its strengths, RUS faces challenges related to sensitivity and parameter identifiability, particularly for complex or low-symmetry materials.
+Our research addresses these limitations to improve the reliability of property extraction, with a focus on advanced ceramics and ultrahigh-temperature materials.
+These materials are essential in demanding environments such as hypersonic flight, atmospheric re-entry, and high-efficiency gas turbines.
+Accurate characterization is a critical enabler for digital twin technologies in these applications, supporting virtual inspection, life prediction, and component-specific performance modeling.

 ...And Other Works

-Additional projects are currently underway in our lab and will be made publicly available upon completion and publication.
-Our research group is committed to the advancement of interdisciplinary, application-driven mechanical engineering solutions.
+Several additional projects are currently in progress and will be shared publicly following completion and publication.
+Our research group remains dedicated to advancing interdisciplinary, application-focused solutions in mechanical engineering.

 Teaching